Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Discussion

-Cellulose materials are usually composed of long and thin cellulose nanofibrils and former CG models of cellulose usually lay their stress on axial properties of cellulose\cite{qin2017optimizing,ray2021mechanics}.
-However, CNCs are anisotropic and much shorter, and its transverse properties should be disparaged, which are quite important for future cellulose material design.
-Some of them present transverse anisotropy by anisotropic particles\cite{rolland2020new,nguyen2022systematic} or additional artificial bonds\cite{fan2015coarse,ramezani2019mechanical,shishehbor2019effects,shishehbor2021influence}, which are still incapable to present transverse anisotropy of CNC.
+Cellulose materials are usually composed of long and thin cellulose nanofibrils, and previous CG models of cellulose have emphasized their axial properties\cite{qin2017optimizing,ray2021mechanics}.
+However, CNCs are anisotropic and much shorter, and their transverse properties should not be disparaged, which is important for the future development of advanced cellulose materials.
+Some exhibit transverse anisotropy on the CG scale using anisotropic particles\cite{rolland2020new,nguyen2022systematic} or additional artificial bonds\cite{fan2015coarse,ramezani2019mechanical,shishehbor2019effects,shishehbor2021influence}, which are still incapable of fully representing the transverse anisotropy.

-The challenge of CG cellulose modelling and the main characteristics of this CG model are the complanate sidechains and hydrogen bonding interactions.
-And this CG model could reveal frictional sliding and transverse arrangement, which are two critical properties for CNCs transverse anisotropy and former CG models could not reflect accurately.
-Except for the hydrogen bonding interactions, only harmonic potentials and Lennard-Jones potentials are included for bonded and nonbonded interactions.
-Our model also confirms the potential parameterization capability of RL: only a discriminant reward function is required.
-The reward function for RL includes match degree of several mechanical properties: bonded properties (axial modulus, polymer stiffness) and nonbonded properties (transverse strength and toughness), and this resultant model could reproduce xyz three dimensional anisotropy and transverse frictional sliding.
-RL may be much more widely applied for potential parameterization in the future.
+The challenges and main characteristics of the CG model include the flat residues and hydrogen bond interactions.
+This approximate CG model could reveal the laminar structures and frictional sliding, which are two critical properties for the transverse anisotropy of CNCs, and the previous CG models cannot reflect these accurately.
+Except for the HBond interactions, only the harmonic and Lennard-Jones potentials were included in the BD and NB interactions.
+This model also confirms the potential parameterization capability of RL: only a discriminant reward function was required, which was further emphasized via the comparisons with TPE and CMAES.
+The reward function for RL includes the matching degree of the BD properties (axial modulus and polymer stiffness) and the NB properties (transverse strength and toughness).
+RL may be more widely applied to potential parameterizations in the future.

+In the context of CG modeling, this model followed a bottom-up approach starting from molecular details but using strength and toughness as optimization targets, rather than the potential of mean force or other structural distributions.
+It chose simple analytical function forms, which is also similar to the top-down approach to a certain extent.
+However, the key of this model is still molecular details: its mapping and topology restore the molecular shape and frictions, and the interaction functions implement anisotropic HBonding.
+All of these enable this model to explore both the equilibrium conditions and the dynamic properties with quantitative accuracy.
+On the other hand, this model preserved the necessary molecular structures, and may be suitable for AA reconstruction based upon CG models.